Indian Mangroves: A Photographic Field Identification Guide

-India is one of the 17 mega biodiversity countries in the world.
-However, taxonomic inventory of India biota is far from complete.
-The goal of this publication is to identify and describe the mangrove plant species of India.
-Towards this objectives, the taxonomical identity and distribution of mangrove species found in the country is revised and described.
+India is one of the 17 megadiverse countries in the world, yet the taxonomic inventory of its biota is far from complete.
+The aim of this publication is to identify and describe the mangrove plant species found in India.
+To achieve this objective, the taxonomic identity and distribution of mangrove species in the country have been revised and described.

 During field investigations, each species of mangrove and associated plants were identified and sampled.
-Description and high-resolution image material for each species is provided, which allows easy identification of individual species.
-This information is needed for coastal management planning and policy development, especially in relation to shoreline rehabilitation and expansion of appropriate shoreline livelihood projects in the face of climate change and sea level rise.
+For each species, description and high-resolution image material are provided, which facilitates easy identification.
+This information is crucial for coastal management planning and policy development, particularly in relation to shoreline rehabilitation and the expansion of appropriate shoreline livelihood projects in the face of climate change and sea level rise.

-Furthermore, global distribution of each mangrove species and its conservation status is provided.
-Voucher specimens of all the mangrove species reported in the text have been deposited at CSIR-National Botanical Research Institute, Lucknow (LWG) as well in Annamalai University and regional centres of Botanical Survey of India as reference collections for the country.
+Additionally, the global distribution of each mangrove species and its conservation status is presented.
+Voucher specimens of all the mangrove species discussed in the text have been deposited at CSIR-National Botanical Research Institute in Lucknow (LWG), as well as Annamalai University and regional centers of the Botanical Survey of India, to serve as reference collections for the country.

 P. Ragavan: is a National Post-Doctoral Research Fellow at CSIR-National Botanical Research Institute, Lucknow, Uttar Pradesh, India